 The youngest of the Rice boys, Timothy, became a Kahnawake clan chief and married an Indian woman, Catherine Osennenhawe.
 They had at least one son, named Pierre.

-Eventually, in 1740, Timothy returned to his home in Westborough with an interpreter, a Mr. Tarbell, who had also been captured by Indians from Groton, Mass.
+Eventually, in 1740, Timothy returned to his home in Westborough with an interpreter, a Mr. Tarbell, another colonist captured by Indians from Groton, Mass.

 “They arrived here Sept.
 15th.
 They view’d the house where Mr. Rice dwelt, & the Place from whence the children above spoke of, were captivated; of both which he retained a clear Remembrance; as he did likewise of Several elderly persons who were then living,” wrote DeForest.